fundacion-sadosky/misfortune-cookie/README.rst

 	This severe vulnerability allows an attacker to remotely take over the device with administrative privileges.

-Alought the bug that causes the problem has been fixed many years ago, a recent scan in Argentina reveals that the vulnerable version of the HTTP server is still deployed on nearly 220.000 devices (mainly belonging to Telecom Argentina).
+Alought the bug that causes the problem has been fixed many years ago, a recent `scan in Argentina <./scan>`_ reveals that the vulnerable version of the HTTP server is still deployed on nearly 220.000 devices (mainly belonging to Telecom Argentina).

 The bug was presented in a `CCC talk <https://www.youtube.com/watch?v=W455bd6js0s>`_ by Lior Oppenheim and Shahar Tal.
 Other analysis of the bug worth reading are: